 In consideration for the management company services provided to the Company, the Management Company is entitled to receive an annual management company fee up to 0,05% p.a. out of the net assets of the relevant Class (the "Management Company Fee").
-Starting from February 1, 2019, minimum fees are amounting to EUR 40.000.- p.a. per Sub-Fund from the first Sub-Fund to the fourth Sub-Fund, then EUR 30.000.- p.a. per Sub-Fund from the fifth Sub-Fund to the eighth Sub-Fund EUR 25.000.- p.a. per Sub-Fund from the ninth Sub-Fund to the twelfth Sub-Fund and EUR 20.000.- p.a. per Sub-Fund from the thirteenth Sub-Fund.
+Starting from February 1, 2019, minimum fees are amounting to EUR 40.000.- p.a. per Sub-Fund from the first Sub-Fund to the fourth Sub-Fund, then EUR 30.000.- p.a. per Sub-Fund from the ninth Sub-Fund to the twelfth Sub-Fund and EUR 20.000.- p.a. per Sub-Fund from the thirteenth Sub-Fund.
 The total amount of the minimum Management Company Fee is calculated first at the level of the Company taking into account the number of active Sub-Funds, then, the computation of the minimum Management Company Fee applicable for each Sub-Fund is calculated on proportion to the assets under management.